Skip to main content

 Overview

 @sigilcore/agent-hooks is the client-side enforcement layer for Sigil.
 It intercepts an agent’s intended tool call before it executes, submits it to the Sigil Sign /v1/authorize endpoint, and blocks or holds the action based on the policy decision.
 Without agent-hooks, Sigil Sign governs EVM transactions only.
 With agent-hooks, Sigil governs any agent action on any framework — bash commands, HTTP requests, file writes, wallet signing, and email sends.
+The TypeScript package is the JavaScript integration surface.
+Rust hosts use the companion agent-hooks-rs crates, which share the same /v1/authorize wire fixtures and add a native IronClaw hook adapter.

 Installation